Transformations

 }

-To index such attributes, use the index_map
+To flatten such attributes into dot-separated top-level attributes, use the flatten_map operation:

-name: Index the object attribute
+name: Flatten the object attribute

 scope: [spans]

-type: index_map
+type: flatten_map

-# Map attributes to index.
+# Map attributes to flatten.

 maps: ['object']